Fangoling/bachelor-thesis/content/proposal/schedule.typ

   - Extend Theia's terminal with a side panel with a chat-style input interface.
   - Create an AI agent and an AI prompt template that parses inputs and generates terminal commands with corresponding explanations.
   - Integrate the generated command into the side panel as a structured block
-  - Provide actions to copy, insert it into the terminal or execute the command directly.
+  - Implement actions to copy, insert it into the terminal or execute the command directly.